-Independent Education Plans (IEP) (If you are NOT in special education, then this section does not apply to you.)
+Individual Education Plans (IEP) (If you are NOT in special education, then this section does not apply to you.)

 If you are in special education, then you should have an IEP.
-(If you are not in special education, then this section does not apply to you.)
-If you are a student with learning or other disabilities and you do not have an IEP, please tell your caseworker, foster parents and school supervisors and request an IEP evaluation.
+If you are a student with learning problems or other disabilities and you do not have an IEP, please tell your caseworker, foster parents and school supervisors and request an evaluation to see if you qualify for special education.
 An IEP has many benefits that you should not miss.

 An IEP is an individual education plan for youth in special education.
 This plan should be truly individual and specific to each student.
-Under law, every public school student who receives special education services must have an IEP to help the student meet his or her educational and social goals.
-If you are in special education, then your school system should schedule IEP meetings with your IEP team.
-The IEP team includes you, someone from the school system, your foster parents, a special education teacher, a regular education teacher, a person to help explain your IEP evaluation results, a person to help with services that will help you leave school and anyone else with knowledge about you.
+Under law, every student who receives special education services must have an IEP to help the student meet his or her educational and social goals.
+If you are in special education, then your school system should schedule Admission, Review and Dismissal (ARD) committee meetings to review and revise your IEP.
+The ARD committee generally includes you, someone from the school system, your foster parents, a special education teacher, a regular education teacher, a person to help explain your evaluation results, a person to discuss services that will help you when you leave school, and anyone else with knowledge about you.
+You can invite people to come to your ARD committee meeting.

 The IEP team must review your IEP at least once a year.
 You and your foster parents should also talk about your IEP at other times.

-Beginning at age 14, your IEP must list the classes you need to take to reach your goals.
+You and your foster parents can request changes to your IEP at any time.

 Beginning at age 16, your IEP must list the services that you will need to help you get ready to leave school.
 These services should focus on your specific needs and interests and can include plans for more education or training, social skills development and help finding and keeping a job.
-If you do not feel that your IEP or your IEP team is meeting your goals, you should talk to your caseworker.
+If you do not feel that your IEP is meeting your goals, you should talk to your caseworker.